PyromancerBoom/ai-hack-nudge/README.md

 ## Testing <a name="test"></a>

-Unit and Integration Testing throught testing frameworks were not set up during the designing phase.
-However, User Testing through the usage of the `console.log()` function to display successful API calls and successful method runs proved invaluable for debugging errors.
-An example of a preventative measure for errors include the implementation of [try...catch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) statements to ensure that there are not any unnecessary API calls that will deny access permission.
+Unit and Integration Testing throughout testing frameworks were not set up during the designing phase.
+However, User Testing through the `console.log()` function to display successful API calls and successful method runs proved invaluable for debugging errors.
+An example of a preventative measure for errors includes the implementation of [try...catch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) statements to ensure that there are not any unnecessary API calls that will deny access permission.

 ## Challenges <a name="challenges"></a>

-> AI bugs/ wrong information

-> Time crunch

-> AI not free
+AI bugs were the common errors we faced throughout the process of designing the web application.
+The prompt would have to be carefully constructed to ensure that the formatting of the AI response fits our team's requirements.
+Although quite rare, there were times when even with very specific prompts, the AI output would return wrong results such as blank questions.
+This is the reason why a better AI model would be desirable.

+Additionally, our team was under significant time pressure as our availability to start working on this application was hindered.
+We also received news of this Hackathon late into the submission period so we needed to act within a week.

+Lastly, calls to the OpenAI API incurred a billing which meant that only a finite amount of queries could be done before we ran out of free access.

+Although there were several challenges, most of the challenges did not significantly change the course of action to such an extent that our team needed to change our primary design objectives.

 ## What's Next For Nudge <a name="misc"></a>

 > A backend server for storing user data.

-> An input for customizing the number of questions that can be generated with a maximum limit.
+> An input for customizing the number of questions generated with a maximum limit.

 > An upgrade to a better AI model to reduce the likelihood of informational errors.

-> A progress tracker to determine a users weakness and strengths.
+> A progress tracker to determine a user's weaknesses and strengths.

-> Adding more machine learning models to increase the dependency of the web application to multiple AI services.
+> Adding more machine learning models to increase the dependency of the web application on multiple AI services.